Chengde Travel Guide || Hidden Gems to Discover

 You get some great views of the city which we’ll also put below for you.

-The main Summer Resort is a great place, and we’ll come to that next, but there’s so much hiking to be done in other areas and these cannot be ignored.
+The main Summer Resort is a great place, and covered in detail above, but there’s so much hiking to be done in other areas and these cannot be ignored.
 Remember, the main Mountain Resort is a UNESCO site, it’s well known, but these places aren’t and that adds to the beauty.

 NOTE – There are plenty more entry and exit points.
 These are ones recommended by students but ultimately Chengde is at your feet.
 Go and explore and see what you can find.